Matt Berry: Film and television

-In 2021, after the second series of Year of the Rabbit was axed, Berry was commissioned by the BBC to make a "Steven Toast in America" series for them.
+In 2021, after the second series of Year of the Rabbit was axed, Berry was commissioned by the BBC to make a "Steven Toast in America" series.
 The show was a six-part television programme for BBC One, broadcast under the title Toast of Tinseltown and co-written by Berry and Arthur Mathews.

-Voiceovers
+In September 2024, Deadline announced that Berry and Natasha Lyonne are creating and starring in a "retro series for Sky titled Force & Majeure."

+Voice acting

-Berry also took on a number of voice acting roles.
-He voiced Bubbles, an inter-dimensional dolphin, in the 2015 SpongeBob SquarePants film sequel, The SpongeBob Movie: Sponge Out of Water.
-That year, he also voiced the main villainess, The Butt Witch, in Twelve Forever, a series pilot created by Julia Vickerman for Cartoon Network that was released on their website on 18 May 2015.
+Berry voiced Bubbles, an inter-dimensional dolphin, in the 2015 SpongeBob SquarePants film sequel, The SpongeBob Movie: Sponge Out of Water.
+That year, he also voiced the main villainess, The Butt Witch, in Twelve Forever, a series pilot created by Julia Vickerman for Cartoon Network that was released on its website on 18 May 2015.
 The show was moved to Netflix in December 2017.
 From 2015 to 2016, Berry narrated Matt Berry Does ..., a series of comedy shorts for the BBC.
 He provided the voice of Prince Merkimer in Matt Groening's animated series Disenchantment, which premiered in 2018 on Netflix.

-Berry's distinctive voice has seen him providing many voiceovers for both radio and television advertising, including Absolute Radio, Müller Corner adverts and characters on several adverts for The Natural Confectionery Company.
-He has also been in the sketch show The Wrong Door as a recurring bit-part character who runs into a snooker hall and shouts "Stop playing snooker!" before whispering an implied impossible wager to one of the players and completing an unfeasible trick shot.
+Berry's distinctive voice has seen him providing many voiceovers for both radio and television advertising, including for Volvic (as the voice of George the Volcano), The Natural Confectionery Company (voicing various characters alongside Rupert Degas), Fridge Raiders, and Moneysupermarket.com.
+He has been in the sketch show The Wrong Door as a recurring bit-part character who runs into a snooker hall and shouts "stop playing snooker!" before whispering an implied impossible wager to one of the players and completing an infeasible trick shot.
 In 2012, he worked with Team17 on their video game title Worms Revolution, providing voiceover, as fictional wildlife documentary maker Don Keystone, for both the game and the video advertisements produced for it.

-In 2014, Berry read out the teamsheets at Luton Town before the game.
-In 2015, he provided the voice for an award-winning satirical anti-war film by the UK branch of Veterans for Peace called Action Man: Battlefield Casualties.
+In 2014, Berry read out the team sheets at Luton Town FC before the game.
+In 2015, he provided the voice for a satirical anti-war film by the UK branch of Veterans for Peace called Action Man: Battlefield Casualties.
+In 2019, he provided the voice of Moominpappa in the Finnish animated children's series Moominvalley.
+He provided the voice for the torture droid 8D8 in the 2021 Star Wars television series The Book of Boba Fett.

-Since 2019, Berry has narrated adverts for Moneysupermarket.com and also voices inserts for Absolute Radio.

-In 2019, Berry provided the voice of Moominpappa in the popular Finnish animated children's series Moominvalley.

-Berry also provides the voice for the torture droid 8D8 in the 2021 Star Wars television series The Book of Boba Fett.
+In 2023, Berry narrated a short segment in an episode of Last Week Tonight with John Oliver about freight trains titled 'The Sad Tale of Henry the Engine', a spoof of the Thomas & Friends television series.
+In 2024, he voiced Chester Arborday in the season 35 episode of The Simpsons, "Lisa Gets an F1".
+In 2025, he provided the human voice of Nitwit in A Minecraft Movie.